SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 3. [Export metrics to Event Hub](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-3-export-metrics-for-a-particular-resource-to-event-hub).Perform below steps for each storage service (blob,queue,table and file) and each storage account that you want to monitor.
    * Choose `Stream to an event hub` as destination.
    * Select `Transaction`.
    * Use the Event hub namespace created by the ARM template in Step 2 above.
 You can create a new Event hub or use the one created by ARM template.
-You can use the default policy `RootManageSharedAccessKey` as the Policy name.
+You can use the default policy `RootManageSharedAccessKey` as the policy name.

 ### Configure logs collection